A Tutorial on Meta-Reinforcement Learning: Many-shot Meta-RL Methods

-\paragraph{Auxiliary tasks} In some RL problems, learning a good representation of the observations is a significant challenge for which the RL objective alone may provide poor supervision.
-One approach for better representation learning is introducing \emph{auxiliary tasks}, defined as unsupervised or self-supervised objectives optimized alongside the RL task~\citep{jaderberg2016reinforcement}.
-Which auxiliary tasks are the best for which tasks is an open question in deep RL.
-When a set of reasonable candidates for auxiliary tasks are already known, one approach is to simply meta-learn the weight associated with each task, such that only tasks useful for the RL problem are used ~\citep{lin2019adaptive}.
-However, even when auxiliary tasks are not known in advance, meta-learning can still provide a useful tool.
-One approach to circumvent the design problem is to meta-learn the auxiliary tasks themselves. \citet{veeriah2019discovery} use meta-gradients to train a set of auxiliary tasks represented by additional prediction targets for the policy network in a single-task setting.
-They show that the learned auxiliary tasks can improve sample efficiency over the base algorithm without auxiliary tasks and over handcrafted auxiliary tasks.
-The same approach for auxiliary task learning is also used by \citet{zahavy2020self} and \citet{flennerhag2021bootstrapped}, who also tune the hyperparameters of the inner-loop RL algorithm online.
+When a set of candidate auxiliary tasks is known, the best ones to use can be chosen by meta-learning the weight associated with each task, such that only the tasks that improve the outer-loop objective are assigned high weights~\citep{lin2019adaptive}.
+Even when auxiliary tasks are not known in advance, meta-learning can be useful. \citet{veeriah2019discovery} show that the learned auxiliary tasks can improve sample efficiency over the base algorithm without auxiliary tasks and over handcrafted auxiliary tasks.
+The same approach for auxiliary task learning is used by \citet{zahavy2020self} and \citet{flennerhag2021bootstrapped}, who further improve the performance by tuning the hyperparameters of the inner-loop RL algorithm online.
 At the time of publication both achieved the state-of-the-art performance of model-free RL on the Atari benchmark~\citep{bellemare2013arcade}.
+For comparison of these methods with relevant baselines, see Table~\ref{table:aux-task-atari}.

+\paragraph{Learning functions that output hyperparameters} Methods that learn functions that output hyperparameters of an inner-loop algorithm straddle the gap between hyperparameter optimization and meta-learning. \citet{flennerhag2021bootstrapped,almeida2021generalizable,luketina2022metagradients} learn functions that take as inputs summary statistics of the inner-loop performance such as rewards and TD-error, and output the values of hyperparameters such as the $\lambda$-coefficient used in estimating returns.
+In temporal-difference learning, TD($\lambda$) is an algorithm that balances bias and variance by using the parameter $\lambda$ to weight the contribution of bootstrapped multi-step returns, which introduce bias, and the Monte Carlo return estimates, which have high variance.
+Furthermore, \citet{lu2022discovered} show that parameterizing the policy update size coefficient featured in algorithms such as proximal policy optimization (PPO)~\citep{schulman2017proximal} by a meta-learned function can be beneficial.
+The parameters of these functions are themselves optimized by meta-gradients.

+\paragraph{Modifying the RL objective directly} Learning intrinsic rewards and auxiliary tasks shows that adding meta-learned terms to the RL objective can accelerate RL.
+These successes raise the question whether, instead of adding terms to the objectives, modifying the RL objectives directly via meta-RL can improve performance.
+To answer this question, \citet{houthooft2018evolved,oh2020discovering,xu2020meta} propose algorithms that replace the return or advantage estimator in a policy gradient algorithm with a learned function of the episode